-Train strikes in March and April: when are they and how to get a refund
+Train strikes in July: when are they and how to get a refund

-Train strikes are happening in March and April.
-We explain your rights if you cannot travel and want your money back, and if you aren’t able to make it to a big event
+Train strikes look set to take place in July.
+We explain your rights if you cannot travel and want your money back - and what to do if you aren’t able to make it to a big event

 A crowd on a train station platform